SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 ```

 The Apple Pay interface will automatically be shown over your application UI,
-where the user can choose payment card.
+where the user can choose credit card.

 ## Problem handling